anthoniussk/cfgmgr33/README.md

 This proxy DLL could also work with other applications that report a problem with cfgmgr32.dll - CM_Register_Notification error in the Windows 7.
 But the application needs to be patched.

-Video tutorial for using DaVinchi Resolve 17 on Windows 7 (and how to patch application)
+Video tutorial for using DaVinci Resolve 17 on Windows 7 (and how to patch application) here: https://youtu.be/S8BHm4UHrrc